jtdaugherty/vty/README.md

 [![Build Status](https://travis-ci.org/jtdaugherty/vty.png)](https://travis-ci.org/jtdaugherty/vty)

 `vty` is a terminal interface library.
-It provides a high-level interface for doing terminal I/O.
+It provides a high-level interface for doing terminal I/O. Vty is supported on GHC versions 7.10.1 and up.

 Install via `git` with: